The Problem

 Wait to see what comes into my mind next.

-If my true response, I will naturally externalize it by just observing.
-This means suffering the pain until it goes away by itself.
+This means suffering the pain caused by your not approving of my point of view until it goes away by itself.
 Amazing that the pain goes away so fast if I don’t try to fix it.
-I immediately see that my true response is that just because I show you myself doesn’t mean you’re obliged to see me; that all my self-expression carries my assessment and the gamble, almost always small, that I wont be seen and that pain is the price of that risk.
+I immediately see that my true response is two-fold: that just because I show you point of view doesn’t mean you’re obliged to see it; and that all of my self-expression carries my assessment of the gamble, almost always small, that I won’t be seen and that pain is the price of that gamble.
 That makes my true pain very small, and worth the gamble.
-I wish I’d seen this when I first wanted to make new friends, or start dating or apply for jobs, or…
+I wish I’d seen this when I first wanted to make new friends, or apply for jobs, or…

 Postscript